-Our nation’s power grid is a hodgepodge of antiquated equipment and technology, with a large portion of it still relying on 1960’s and 70’s technology.
-With administration after administration failing to do anything to properly secure our country’s power systems, our grid has become a patchwork of interconnected power generation plants, transmission facilities, distribution facilities and over 400,000 miles of electric transmission lines, some of which actually dates back to the 1880s.
+Our nation’s power grid is a hodgepodge of antiquated equipment and technology, with a large portion of our grid still relying on 1960s and 70s technology.
+With administration after administration failing to do anything to secure our country’s power systems, our electrical infrastructure has become a patchwork of interconnected power generation plants, transmission facilities, distribution facilities, and over 400,000 miles of electric transmission lines — some of which actually dates back to the 1880s.

-While a complete shutdown of this nation’s power grid may sound unbelievable, the fact is, the likelihood of it happening is actually pretty high.
-In fact, during a congressional hearing on national security last year, Congresswomen Yvette Clark (D-NY) testified that “The likelihood of a severe geo-magnetic event capable of crippling our electric grid is 100%.”
+While a complete shutdown of this nation’s power grid may sound unbelievable, the likelihood of it happening is pretty high.
+In fact, our government has known it for quite some time.
+Back in 2013, during a congressional hearing on national security, Congresswomen Yvette Clark (D-NY) testified that “The likelihood of a severe geomagnetic event capable of crippling our electric grid is 100%.”

-Last year while speaking at the annual International Electric Infrastructure Security Summit, Congressman Trent Franks (R-AZ) said, “We are only one act of madness away from a social cataclysm unlike anything our country has ever known.”
-If this country is ever hit by an EMP attack, or even something that we know will eventually happen like a severe space weather catastrophe, this nation’s water supplies, delivery distributions systems, financial services, power grids, and vital services will come to a complete standstill.
+While speaking at the International Electric Infrastructure Security Summit, Congressman Trent Franks (R-AZ) said, “We are only one act of madness away from a social cataclysm, unlike anything our country has ever known.”
+If an EMP attack ever hits this country, or even something that we know will eventually happen like a severe space weather catastrophe, this nation’s water supplies, delivery distribution systems, financial services, power grids, and vital services will come to a complete standstill.

 How likely is an EMP attack or Severe Space Weather Catastrophe

 The likelihood of us being attacked by an EMP really depends on who you talk to.
-While a number of nations possess the technology that’s required to launch an attack, how likely they are to do it is really up for debate.
+While several nations possess the technology required to launch an attack, how likely they are to do it is really up for debate.
 What isn’t up for debate is the likelihood of being hit by a catastrophic coronal mass ejection (CME) or solar flare; it’s happened in the past and will happen again.

-Back in 1859, just as the world started to rely on electricity, the earth was hit by a massive solar flare.
-What came to be known as the Carrington event, gave us a taste of what could happen should we be hit by one of these massive solar flares today.
+In 1859, just as the world started to rely on electricity, the Earth was hit by a massive solar flare.
+The event came to be known as the Carrington Event and gave us a taste of what could happen should we be hit by one of these massive solar flares today.

-If a Carrington size event where to hit the earth today, the consequences would be devastating.
+If a Carrington size event were to hit the Earth today, the consequences would be devastating.

-NASA scientists say that a direct hit to Earth from one of these solar events would have a catastrophic impact on the nation’s critical infrastructures, costing upwards of $2 trillion dollars in damage during the first year alone.
-According to their best estimates, it would take at least four years to recover, with urban areas being hit especially hard.
+NASA scientists say that a direct hit to Earth from one of these solar events would have a catastrophic impact on the nation’s critical infrastructures, costing upwards of 2 trillion dollars in damage during the first year alone.
+Then, according to their best estimates, it would take at least four years to recover, with urban areas being hit especially hard.

 What can you do to protect yourself from Attacks on our Power Grid?

 The second step is all about preparedness.
-You need to be prepared to survive an extended period of time without power and essential services.
+You must be prepared to survive an extended period without power and essential services.
 This means stockpiling food and water, learning the skills you need to protect yourself and your family from the chaos that will ensue, and in my opinion, getting as far away from highly populated urban centers as you can.

-If at all possible, you should look into purchasing some type of rural bug out property, where you can head should you face a catastrophic collapse scenario.
-In my opinion, urban survival during this type of disaster will be almost impossible.
+If at all possible, you should look into purchasing some rural bug-out property, where you can head should you face a catastrophic collapse scenario.
+I think urban survival during this type of disaster will be almost impossible.

-There are a number of things that you can do to protect your electronics from EMPs and Solar Flares.
-From installing surge protectors and shielding equipment on our everyday devices, to storing backup electronics like ham radios and essential gear in EMP shielding bags or faraday cages, there are options out there for protecting your electronics.
+You can do several things to protect your electronics from EMPs and Solar Flares.
+From installing surge protectors and shielding equipment on our everyday devices to storing backup electronics like ham radios and essential gear in EMP shielding bags or faraday cages, there are options out there for protecting your electronics.